Neurocrine Biosciences Inc at William Blair Biotech Focus Confer

-Timothy Francis Lugo - William Blair & Company L.L.C., Research Division - Co-Group Head of Biopharma Equity Research
+Myles Robert Minter - William Blair & Company L.L.C., Research Division - Analyst

-Welcome to this year's Biotech Focus conference.
-It's our first virtual one, and I hope everyone on the webcast is safe and staying at least moderately, seeing these days.
-I know the weather is kind of a compounding issue out in the Northeast.
-So just my best wishes to everyone who's joined us.
+Welcome back to the William Blair Biotech Focus Conference 2021.
+Thanks for joining us.
+My name is Myles Minter.
+I'm a senior biotech analyst here at the firm covering neurosciences among other areas.

-And I will say, before we go to a partner discussion, our compliance would have a heart attack if I don't direct everyone to williamblair.com for a full list of disclosures.
-And just to start off, it's my pleasure to welcome all of our epilepsy panel members today.
-I've known some of you for years now, and it's always a pleasure to see progress in the field around epilepsy and the related disorders.
+Just before we get started for today's panel and neuropsychiatry updates, just have to refer listeners to disclosures on williamblair.com for various forward-looking statements that each company may be or may not be making in this chat.

 Neurocrine Biosciences Inc at William Blair Biotech Focus Conference (Virtual) Transcript